 - the disproportionate criminalization of drug and alcohol use in Black and brown communities

 Non-white populations are less likely to be referred to addiction treatment and are less likely to have the financial resources to pay for treatment.
+But they are more likely to be diverted into the criminal legal system for illicit drug use and other drug-related crimes.

-Black Americans And Substance Abuse
+Black Americans And Substance Use

 Black Americans are more likely than other racial groups to be referred to inpatient addiction treatment through criminal justice settings.
+Black Americans make up 33 percent of drug-related incarcerations despite representing only 12.5 percent of those who use illicit drugs.

 Black Americans are more likely to be arrested, convicted, and incarcerated for drug-related crimes than white Americans, despite having similar rates of illicit drug use.
 Access to financial resources and legal protections may be important contributors to this.
+These disproportionate rates of arrests and incarceration are significant, considering the effects incarceration can have on health and livelihood.

 Incarceration can lead to poverty, poor health, repeat offenses, violence, and lower quality of life.